Skip to main content

 Additional Settings

-While Unraid is configured to work automatically, you may wish to further refine your setup by customizing your IP address, hostname, disk tunables, and other settings.
-This section goes over the various settings you can configure from the Unraid webGui.
-All settings controls can be found under the Settings tab on the Unraid task bar unless otherwise specified.
+While Unraid is configured to work automatically, you may want to further refine your setup by customizing your IP address, hostname, disk tunables, and other settings.
+This section goes over the various settings you can configure from the Unraid WebGUI.
+All settings controls can be found under the Settings tab on the Unraid navigation bar, unless otherwise specified.

-CPU isolation allows the user to specify CPU cores that are to be explicitly reserved for assignment (to VMs or Docker containers).
-This is incredibly important for gaming VMs to run smoothly because even if you manually pin your Docker containers to not overlap with your gaming VM, the host OS can still utilize those same cores as the guest VM needs for things like returning responses for the webGui, running a parity check, btrfs operations, etc.
+CPU Pinning allows the user to specify CPU cores that are to be explicitly reserved for assignment to VMs or Docker containers.
+This is incredibly important for gaming VMs to run smoothly because even if you manually pin your Docker containers to not overlap with your gaming VM, the host OS can still utilize those same cores as the guest VM needs for things like returning responses for the WebGUI, running a parity check, btrfs operations, etc...

 You can pin cores without requiring a system restart.
-You must restart your unRaid server to effect any isolation changes.
+However, you must restart your Unraid server to apply any CPU isolation changes.

 Date & Time